 Great music and movies go together like, well, great music and movies.
 More than a few of the most iconic songs of the rock era began life as soundtrack music, including “Rock Around the Clock,” “Help!” and “Eye Of The Tiger,” among many, many others.

 Of course, there are some bad movies with great music (“Maximum Overdrive”), great movies with bad music (“Dirty Harry”) as well as great movies with great music (“Rocky”).
-There are plenty of bad movies with bad music – I’m sure the 1991 version of “Robin Hood” starring Kevin Costner, the stiffest actor this side of “Weekend At Bernie’s” was just as dismal as the Bryan Adams hit it spawned.
+There are plenty of bad movies with bad music – I’m sure the 1991 version of “Robin Hood” starring Kevin Costner, the stiffest actor this side of Terry Kiser in “Weekend At Bernie’s” was just as dismal as the Bryan Adams hit it spawned.
 (Unless you happened to be in a coma in most of 1991, you know what I mean.)

 One of the most effective places to put a centerpiece song is at the outset of the film, right before the credits roll, or perhaps during.
 (Sorry kids, but Celine Dion didn’t invent that trick in “Titanic.”)
 You figure people have just sat through the entire film, so why not give them the hit song they’ve all been waiting for?
 So, without having to sit through a two-hour move, here are three effective film-closing tracks: